Explore your alumnae/i resources

 Alumnae/i Visitation Policy and Access Guidelines

 In 2011, the campus community led discussions about a guest and alumnae/i visitation policy.
 The NCAA board was invited to provide input in these discussions and additional input was sought from students, faculty, and staff.
-What has evolved from these thoughtful meetings is the alumnae/i visitation and access guidelines which can be found here.
+What has evolved from these thoughtful meetings is the alumnae/i visitation and access guidelines.

 Alumnae/i ID card

 All alumnae/i of New College are eligible for an alumnae/i ID card which gives them access to special privileges and serves as an additional identification while on the New College Campus.
-The Office of Alumnae/i Affairs will issue an Alumnae/i ID Card to any alum who requests one, and pays the $10 processing fee.
+The Alumnae/i Association will issue an alumnae/i ID Card to any alum who requests one, and pays the $10 processing fee.

 The alumnae/i id card can be activated to allow you access to the Jane Bancroft Cook Library.
 To activate your card, you must bring it to the Circulation Desk at the Jane Bancroft Cook Library and complete an application.
 Staff will place a barcode on the back of your card and enter information into the Library Management System.
 Once entered into the system you will be allowed the following library privileges: